SMSF Bitcoin Audit Guide

 Trustee attestation and what it does / does not prove

 A trustee or director attestation can support attribution of a wallet or vault to the SMSF, but it is not ordinarily relied on in isolation.
-It is strongest where it aligns with the objective record, including SMSF source of funds, transaction traceability, separation from personal assets, wallet attribution records, and reconciliation of the year-end balance.
-Trustee attestation is supporting evidence.
-It is strongest where it aligns with the objective transaction and record trail.
+It carries weight only where it lines up with the objective record: SMSF source of funds, traceable transactions, separation from personal assets, wallet attribution documentation, and a reconciled year-end balance.

 Put simply: trustee attestation supports the evidence trail; it does not replace it.